Decision-making sessions

 II_ Diagnostics

 “Street Eco-Cards” describe physical environmental factors that degrade the urban ecosystem.
 “Pedestrian Disease Cards” define how our health is affected by these environmental factors.
-Participants were encouraged to make card combinations and place them in the urban scenes challenging slower groups.
+In session two, Participants are encouraged to make card combinations, place them in the urban scenes that challenges slower groups the most, and vote for the most critical one.

 III_ Planning